kevinchannon/wite/README.md

 #include <wite/string/fragment_string.hpp>
 ```

 `wite::basic_fragment_string<Char_T, FRAGMENT_COUNT>` is a part of the wite strings library.
-It allows you to compose literal strings into something that apppears to be a single string.
+It allows you to compose literal strings into something that appears to be a single string.
 The interface is pretty much the same as the non-mutating parts of std::string.
 Some examples:

 ```c++
 const auto fs_1 = fragment_string{"Hello"};